-Planning and forethought is the single most important ingredients in a successful post-merger integration.
+Planning and forethought are the single most important ingredients in a successful post-merger integration.
 The planning process must start during the due-diligence phase, which is when the acquirer needs to take a close look at the target’s entire technological architecture, products, services, locations and decide how the combined bank will operate.

 At CCG Catalyst we state the most difficult aspect of post-merger integration is not the technical requirements of migrating Bank A’s branch customers to Bank B’s retail deposit system—it’s project management.
 Creating and executing a highly detailed plan to combine the technology infrastructures of two banks is an exercise in process management.
 It’s the complexity of the undertaking itself—with thousands of separate tasks that must be performed by people working under pressure to meet tight deadlines—rather than the underlying technology that makes post-merger integration so challenging.